Primary Portfolio: Public Relations & External Affairs/Legal (DS, DRI etc)

-I am a strong Secwepemc Woman leading by example and am the 13th elected Kukpi7/Chief for Tk’emlúps te Secwépemc.
+I belong to one of the 17 campfires within Secwepemcúl̓ecw and am a proud Kúkpi7/Chief, Mother, Key7e-Grandmother, Wife, and Role Model and a strong Secwepemc Woman leading by example and am the 14th elected Kúkpi7/Chief for Tk’emlúps te Secwépemc.
 I have lineage to hereditary Chief Louis Clexlixqen (1852 -1915).
 (Chief Clexlixqen-Casimir and Elizebeth-Patrick and Lucindy-Thomas and Sadie- Kyé7e Annie and Stanley- Kí7ce Patricia and Qé7tse George).
-Proud mother: Vanessa, Denise and Stepmom to Jordan, and one grandchild, Kaidence.
-Married in 2013.

 Professional and Academic Achievements: